 Canon currently have more lenses in their RF lineup waiting eagerly for a Pro body and mirrorless bodies waiting for cheaper and more suitable RF lenses.

 So if you want to buy a 1D camera, a sports orientated body, with Canon’s top specs in a mirrorless equivalent then you will probably have to wait till 2020 just for rumors to start.
 It will probably be 2021 at the earliest for even an announcement of a mirrorless 1D.

 Should you wait for the Canon 1DX Mark III?

 If you are already invested in the EF mount, owning the Canon 1DX Mark II and need a second body it does make sense to get the Canon 1DX Mark III.
 Especially if a mirrorless 1D equivalent will likely not be available for a few years yet.

-Once that Canon EOS 1DR does drop, then the decision will be much easier as the Canon EOS 1DX Mark III will likely be a few years old by then.
+Once that Canon EOS 1R does drop, then the decision will be much easier as the Canon EOS 1DX Mark III will likely be a few years old by then.
 Canon will almost definitely not release a mirrorless 1D so soon after the Canon 1DX Mark III, but don’t hold me to that!

-If you are looking to buy into the 1D setup now and you are already invested in EF glass, then with the Canon EOS 1D Mark III around the corner, you would not go wrong waiting; or alternatively purchasing the current Canon 1DX Mark II, as there may not be enough of an upgrade in specs to warrant what will likely be a £2000 plus difference.
+If you are looking to buy into the 1D setup now and you are already invested in EF glass, then with the Canon EOS 1D Mark III around the corner, you would not go wrong waiting; or alternatively purchasing the current Canon 1DX Mark II, as there may not be enough of an upgrade in specs (apart from video) to warrant what will likely be a £2000 plus difference.

 If you are not invested in any camera system, have either no EF glass or not a huge investment with maybe one or two lenses, then I would strongly advise caution here.